Person standing behind a display of jewelry at an event.

 Growing up in a household with crafting & DIY, creativity was the norm.
 At the ripe age of 11 I was already slinging beaded jewelry at craft fairs with my mom.

-Jewelry, and later clothing design, became a way to explore my identity, always trying to figure out how to reflect my personal style.
-At the same time offering what I felt was missing - androgyny, alt aesthetics, anything out of the norm.
+Jewelry became a way to explore my identity, I was always trying to reflect my personal style.
+At the same time adding what I felt was missing - androgyny, alt aesthetics, anything out of the norm.

 As a prairie queer in Edmonton, Alberta, I was often frustrated with the very limited options.
 I’m guessing you’ve been there before too.